 - Late 90's Dual Over Head Cam (DOHC) EJ25's.
 These are great and I've used them a lot.
 They were only made for a few years in the late 90's so they're getting tougher to find.
 They were replaced by the Single Over Head Cam engines that are more ubiquitous these days.

 - Late 90's+ Single Over Head Cam (SOHC) EJ25's.
 These are the most popular choice these days.
-Any models up to 2004 are a good choice, and Impreza 2005-2007 and Forester 2005-2008 will work if you're up for a little added complication (See DBW and FPR below).
-Avoid 05+ Legacy and Outback.
+Most models up to 2004 are a good choice (Avoid 2004 Legacy with Drive-By-Wire [PZEV engine], as it has a lot of emissions equipment that you'll need to integrate).
+Impreza/Forester 2005-2010 will work if you're up for a little added complication (See DBW and FPR below).
+05-09 Legacy/Outback can be used but is a little tricky (contact me if you come across a great deal on one and I'll fill you in)

 On a bus you're going to have to relocate the turbo or the fuel tank - Turbo's are difficult in a bus!!!
 Vanagons will require cutting and relocating of heat sensitive parts.
 Bugs will require cutting of the parcel tray and heat protecting.